Hiking the spectacular Samaria Gorge in Chania

 Portes (Gates) or Sideroportes (Iron Gates)

-Perhaps the most impressive (certainly the most photographed) part of the route is here, where the canyon narrows to just 3m and the rock walls soar more than 100m above you.
+Perhaps the most impressive (certainly the most photographed) part of the Samaria Gorge is here, where the canyon narrows to just 3m and the walls soar more than 100m above you.
 As you cross over bridges, the gorge begins to widen again and you know that you’ve nearly arrived.

 The beach of Agia Roumeli